puxl/puxl-framework/README.md

 ## Authors

-Puxl is created by [@MrKanuel](https://github.com/mrkanuel), and brought by [The Puxl Clan](https://github.com/orgs/puxl/teams/puxl-clan) with love from Basque Country.
+PUXL is created by [@MrKanuel](https://github.com/mrkanuel), and brought by [The PUXL Clan](https://github.com/orgs/puxl/teams/puxl-clan) with love from Basque Country.

 ## Copyright and license